Sejby/Leddit/README.md

 # Leddit <br />
 Leddit is an open-source project for practice based on javascript with React framework and MongoDB database.
 Project aims to display small social website for users to login and register and browse various posts with images, emojis and comment them however they like.
-Additionally, they can send messages to other users of the website.
-The main goal is for the website is to not share data with third-parties and be as private as possible.

 - HTML
 - SCSS (Sass)